 Often, the head node is replicated to a second head node, frequently called a passive head node.
 If the active head node fails, the passive head node can become active and take over.
-This is known as a high availability setup, and is a typical configuration (Chapter 18 of the Administrator Manual) in Bright Cluster Manager.
+This is known as a high availability setup, and is a typical configuration (Chapter 17 of the Administrator Manual) in the cluster manager.